-After treatment given for 4 times a week for 4 consecutive weeks the patient was better in terms of pain, range of motion and strength.
-Upper back pain was also significantly reduced.
+After treatment given for 4 times a week for 4 consecutive weeks the patient was again assessed for pain in pubic symphysis region as well as mobility was checked while doing abduction activities and side lying activities which were better in terms of mobility and patient found reduction in pain.
+The tightness was also reduced and strength was found to be increased.
+Upper back pain was also assessed in terms of pain range of motion and spasm and the study found that it was significantly reduced.
 Movements were better and mobility was improved while performing day to day activities.
+Long Sitting and long standing activities were not painful while performing activities.